jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 1. The diet is daily.
 Change your eating habits immediately and live by it.
 2. Microneedling with a 1.5 mm dermaroller is only done 1-3 times a week.
 You really shouldn’t be able to do it more than than IF you’re doing it correctly.
 3. Wait at least 12 hours after dermarolling before you add the minoxidil+finasteride.
 However, you can use the HairMetto right after.
 I do, as it won’t sting my head.
 The solution contains alcohol.
 4. If you get the low level laser therapy cap, you can use that every day.
-Or every other day, if you follow that setting.&nbsp;
+Or every other day, if you follow that setting.
 5. Outside of microneedling days, I typically spray my minoxidil+finasteride combination on in the morning and in the evening.
 I use the Hairmetto on the days that use the dermaroller.
 6. I recommend shampoo every time I shower.
 I recommended using the Professional Strength Hair Restore Shampoo shampoo most of the time.
 I apply before I wash the rest of the body so that it soaks on my scalp.
 Then I rinse and apply one more time before getting out.
 On the second go through, I sometimes switch up to the Nizoral.

 If you follow this hair loss protocol, you’ve got a great shot at slowing down your hair loss IF it’s caused by androgenetic alopecia.
 There’s a good chance this is you, so this protocol will do great and buy you some time until you can save up for a more permanent solution—like an FUE.

-Until then, the rest is up to you.&nbsp;
+Until then, the rest is up to you.

 {% include widgets/summary.html id="Attractive-Man" %}